Louxsdon/django-breeze/README.md

 Now you're all set!

+## Usage

+For usage, refer to [inertia-django](https://github.com/inertiajs/inertia-django#usage) for in-depth guidlines.

 ## Configurations

 Although, djang breeze comes with minimal or no configurations but here are some of the default settings it comes with out of the box.